databrary/policies/sops.md

 Before a data set may be shared with Databrary, investigators must evaluate video/audio and associated individual-level meta-data for volatile or sensitive content.
 Even if a participant (or parent or legal guardian) has given permission to share data, the ultimate responsibility for determining whether data should be shared lies with the investigator.
 If an investigator determines that an individual's data set should not be shared, the investigator will code the sharing level as -1 either in the sharing permission file or within the LabNanny system.
 Note, the -1 tag differentiates investigator choice not to share from participant initiated refusal to permit sharing.

+> We don't need to make people remember all these magic numbers.
+There can just be a checkbox for this, and drop-downs for whatever else they enter from the sharing consent form.

 #### Contributors provide study-level meta-data

 Databrary's database includes investigator-level, study-level, participant-level, and measure-level meta-data.
 Members provide investigator-level meta-data at the time they apply for member status and preliminary study-level meta-data at the time they apply to deposit a specific data set.
 Prior to or during the process of uploading participant-level data to Databrary, contributors may provide enhanced study-level meta-data.
 This may include manuscripts, posters or talks, figures, statistical analysis scripts, code books, or grant proposals.
 The default will be for study-level meta-data to have level 3 sharing permission associated with it.

+> Why level 3?
+Ideally we should default these to be fully public, but it should at least be an option.
+> Really only participant data need these special levels.
+We can be more flexible with non-protected data.

 #### Contributors upload/deposit data to Databrary